The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 Johnson Lake

 Stunning mountain views surround Johnson Lake.
-It offers a variety of activities for all ages and skill levels; you can enjoy swimming, kayaking, fishing, hiking, biking, or just relaxing on the shore.
+It offers a variety of activities for all ages and skill levels.
+You can enjoy swimming, kayaking, fishing, hiking, biking, or just relaxing on the shore.

 Johnson Lake is also a great spot for wildlife watching, as you might see elk, deer, bears, or even moose.